SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 ## Working with GitHub

-If you are new to GitHub, I recommend having a look at Jonathan McGlone's [Creating and Hosting a Personal Site on GitHub](http://jmcglone.com/guides/github-pages/).
+If you are new to GitHub, have a look at Jonathan McGlone's [Creating and Hosting a Personal Site on GitHub](http://jmcglone.com/guides/github-pages/).
 Without following the tutorials, you can learn a lot by simply reading the introductions to each section.

 The following sections are intended to help you get up-and-running with those aspects of GitHub that you need to contribute to the Spartacus project: